DonTheorist/OneLight/README.md

 ## Implementation

-I write this using my 2D rendering engine [Flux](https://github.com/baggyn/Flux), which uses [emscripte](https://github.com/kripken/emscripten) to compile C++ to JavaScript.
+I write this using my 2D rendering engine [Flux](https://github.com/baggyn/Flux), which uses [emscripten](https://github.com/kripken/emscripten) to compile C++ to JavaScript.

 [You can play it here](https://dl.dropboxusercontent.com/u/4998298/ld/onelight.html)

+## Requirements

+Latest version of Chrome or Firefox (works best in Chrome).

 ## Controls